 Radiotherapy is sometimes given to the chest wall after a mastectomy.

 Radiotherapy is likely to be recommended if you have an invasive type of papillary breast cancer.

 Hormone (endocrine) therapy

-If your cancer is oestrogen receptor positive, your specialist will discuss with you which hormone therapy they think is most appropriate.
+If your cancer is oestrogen receptor positive, your treatment team will discuss with you which hormone therapy they think is most appropriate.